tmtsoftware/icd/README.md

 The icdwebserver application starts the web app (by default on localhost:9000).

+Note that the build is set up so that the Play subproject is selected on start.
+So to run any commands (like sbt clean or sbt stage) that should apply to the other projects, you need to first switch to that project or the root project.
+For example `sbt clean "project root" clean`.

 Play Project icd-web
 --------------------

-The icd-web project has its own build file.
-To test, run `sbt run` from the icd-web directory.
+To test the web server, run `sbt run` from this directory.
 Then go to http://localhost:9000 in a web browser.

+See [icd-web/README.md](icd-web/README.md) for more information.